appsecnz/appsecnz.github.io/conference/training-functional_ttx_ir.md

 * A low-stakes environment helps in training personnel without the pressure of real-world consequences
 * Allows participants to familiarise themselves with procedures and the roles they would have to undertake during a real crisis
 * Creates opportunities to uncover weaknesses that might not have been apparent otherwise
-* Participants learn how to eff ectively communicate, share information, and coordinate responses across teams, which is crucial during emergencies
+* Participants learn how to effectively communicate, share information, and coordinate responses across teams, which is crucial during emergencies
 * Enables decision-makers to practice making critical decisions under pressure and gain agreement on those decisions that can be made ahead of time
 * Builds confidence in responding to incidents, reduces panic during a real incident and ensures a more coordinated response